3. The Biggest Rap Beef Ever Has Come To Its Epic Conclusion

 This was Mickey D’s, a worldwide beef.

-When Mr. Morale did emerge from the shadows, it was clear he was doing those lyrical gymnastics.
+When Mr. Morale did emerge from the shadows, it was clear that he was indeed doing those lyrical gymnastics.

 NO LOVE.

-Then he dropped the biggest hit of the Summer against the and danced on his grave in what may have well been the Roman Colleseum on Juneteenth in front of an entire COAST as they chanted O-V-HOE on fucking Amazon and all day on our phones.
+He dropped the biggest hit of the Summer against one of the world’s biggest pop stars and danced on his grave in the Roman Colosseum on Juneteenth, in front of the entire West Coast as they chanted O-V-HOE on it was streamed to the world on Amazon and through every social media outlet.

-This is what makes “NOT LIKE US” is the greatest diss song of all-time.
+ALL OF THIS is what makes “NOT LIKE US” the greatest diss song of all-time.

 That’s what you just witnessed.